paytr-protocol/contracts/README.md

 Looking to use the Paytr protocol for your project?
 Check out our documentation [here](https://paytr.gitbook.io/product-docs/).

-## Truffle test
+## Forge test

 All the tests are located in the test folder.
-Install the necessary dependencies like Ganache and Truffle.
+Install the necessary dependencies with `forge install`.

 We recommend to fork Polygon Mumbai and unlock an account which holds a lot of USDC, by using this command:
 `ganache --fork https://polygon-mumbai.infura.io/v3/YOURKEY --wallet.unlockedAccounts="0x9a06153141114AAd45bf28F35521a40c4952C6FF"`

-Open a new terminal window and run `truffle test --network develop`.
+Open a new terminal window and run `forge test`.